-In this respect, in [14] has noted that successful and competitive entrepreneurs play a prominent role in reducing poverty by injecting substantial amounts of money into the economy, sharing wealth with the poor and providing job for them.
-These approaches have positively improves the social and economic development in Ghana in the context of attracting investment, employment opportunities, and decreasing poverty.
-Moreover, in [15] has suggested that the long term competitive advantage of small and micro scale enterprises is one of the means of eradicating poverty.
-Furthermore, according to [16], the concept of sustainable micro-entrepreneurship is a development process combining three aspects, namely microfinance, entrepreneurship and sustainability.
-Moreover, in [17] postulates that to create business competitiveness, the ability to utilised market opportunities mediates other predictors such as management structure, product development and continuous source of supply.
+In this paper, the dependent variable is identified as business competitiveness of the micro entrepreneurs.
+In this paper, internal motivation is considered as the mediating variables.
+In this respect, in [11] has noted that successful and competitive entrepreneurs play a prominent role in reducing poverty by injecting substantial amounts of money into the economy, sharing wealth with the poor and providing jobs for them.
+These approaches have positively improved the social and economic development in Ghana in the context of attracting investment, employment opportunities, and decreasing poverty.
+Moreover, in [12] has suggested that the long term competitive advantage of small and micro scale enterprises is one of the means of eradicating poverty.

+According to [13],the concept of sustainable micro-entrepreneurship is a development process combining three aspects namely microfinance, entrepreneurship and sustainability.
+Moreover, in [14] postulate that to create business competitiveness, the ability to utilize market opportunities mediates other predictors such as management structure, product development and continuous source of supply.
+This concept is also supported by the work of [15] who studied effort of the Terengganu tourism authorities in sustaining the tourism business in Terengganu